edvHo/comp383pipelineproject/README.md

 ## Description

-This project utilizes Snakemake to analyze Human Cytomegalovirus (HCMV; Human herpesvirus 5) transcriptomes at 2 and 6 days post-infection (dpi) from two patient donors.
-The HCMV reference genome (GCF_000845245.1) is downloaded from NCBI and indexed using Bowtie2, and paired-end reads are aligned to the reference genome.
-Filtered reads are assembled using SPAdes (k-mer size = 99).
-The number of contigs greater than 1000 base pairs and the total number of base pairs contained in all contigs are calculated.
-The longest contig from each assembly is extracted and used as a query sequence in a BLAST+ search against a locally constructed database of Betaherpesvirinae genomes.
+This project utilizes Snakemake to analyze Human Cytomegalovirus (HCMV; Human herpesvirus 5) transcriptomes collected at 2 and 6 days post-infection (dpi) from two patient donors.
+The HCMV reference genome (GCF_000845245.1) is downloaded and indexed with Bowtie2, and paired-end reads are aligned to filter for viral sequences.
+Filtered reads are assembled de novo using SPAdes (k-mer size = 99), and assembly statistics are calculated.
+The longest contig from each assembly is then queried using BLAST+ against a local database of Betaherpesvirinae genomes to identify the most closely related HCMV strains.

 ### Software
 * [Snakemake](https://snakemake.readthedocs.io/en/stable/tutorial/basics.html#step-1-mapping-reads)